 This mandate cannot be relegated to just a few.
-All faculty, staff and students in the Division must work to develop and implement programs as well as embody principles that create and sustain a culture of inclusion.
+All faculty, staff and students in the Division of Biological Sciences must work to develop and implement programs as well as embody principles that create and sustain a culture of inclusion.

 "The environment at UCSD is exceptionally collegial, collaborative, and supportive."